madariss5/Blacksky-XMD/README.md

 npm install
 ```

+3. Configure environment:
+- Copy `.env.example` to `.env`
+- Update the variables in `.env` file

-3. Start the bot:
+4. Start the bot:
 ```bash
 npm start
 ```

-4. Scan the QR code with WhatsApp (Linked Devices > Link a Device)
+5. Scan the QR code with WhatsApp (Linked Devices > Link a Device)

 ## 🚀 Heroku Deployment